 Sunlover is an Eco Certified Tourism operator, awarded by Ecotourism Australia (EA) and because we have held this status for 15 years we are now an accredited Green Travel Leader.
 This certification means we have met specific criteria relating to environmental sustainability and culturally responsible tourism.

 GBRMPA is the Australian government body that manages and protects the Great Barrier Reef.
-Sunlover has been recognised as a High Standard operator by GBRMPA and we work closely with them in a number of ways:
+Sunlover has been recognised as a High Standard Tourist Operator by GBRMPA and we work closely with them in a number of ways:

 Our Moore Reef Marine Base is part of the ‘Marine National Park (Green) Zones’ as defined by GBRMPA.
 This means that no marine life or corals may be taken from the area, however we are permitted to conduct water activities in the area.
 GBRMPA undertook this zoning as it has been identified that no-take areas provide a refuge for protected species, boost species numbers and, protect spawning and nursery grounds.